Glamour. Va-va-voom. Animal prints. ‘Excess is success,’ is how Roberto Cavalli puts it.

 As Roberto Cavalli told The Huffington Post at time of launch, ‘It’s sophisticated… When I made the fragrance, I asked myself the same questions I do when I create a collection, “How do I make it more sexy?
 Feminine?
 Glamorous and romantic?: It’s special yet unusual.’
 His wife Eva added: ‘It evokes a very special woman.
 She’s romantic, but very powerful.
 Just a few days ago, I met a friend by accident on the street and I said, “Oh, that’s such an amazing perfume!”
 And she told me that it was Cavalli.
 I was so proud, because it’s really for a woman who is rich on the inside.’

-Clearly a man who is passionate about what he does, Roberto Cavalli also communicates constantly with his followers.
-‘I go to bed very late,’ he told Harper’s Bazaar, ‘because I have my Roberto Cavalli blog.
-I spend every night writing it.
-Then I go on Twitter (he’s @Roberto_Cavalli, with getting on for a million followers).
+Clearly a man who is passionate about what he does, Roberto Cavalli continues to communicate directly with his followers.
+‘I go to bed very late,’ he told Harper’s Bazaar, ‘because I have my Roberto Cavalli blog… Then I go on Twitter (he’s @Roberto_Cavalli, with 1.5 million+ followers).
 Before slipping between his sheets – we’ve a hunch they may be leopard-print – the last thing he does, Cavalli reveals, is to apply 10 drops of his own perfume.

 And where does Roberto Cavalli believe we ourselves should be applying his fragrances…?
 ‘Behind the ears and between the breasts,’ he advises.
 ‘I love it there.’